Where to Eat the Best Gumbo in New Orleans

-This post is about the different types of gumbo and where to find some of the best gumbo in New Orleans.
-We provide a map with places both within the French Quarter and outside as well as descriptions of and links to each recommended establishment.
+This post is about where to find some of the best gumbo in New Orleans, including a map with places both within the French Quarter and outside as well as descriptions of and links to each recommended establishment.

 A – Galatoire’s Restaurant, 209 Bourbon St New Orleans, LA 70130

 Perhaps one of the best known and well-loved fine dining establishments in the French Quarter is Galatoire’s Restaurant, found in 1905 by Jean Galatoire.
 With an extensive menu that reflects upon its French roots, Galatoire’s offers two sumptuous gumbo offerings – Seafood Okra Gumbo and Duck and Andouille Gumbo.

 Reservations are required and, according to their website, “Galatoire’s dress code is business casual for lunch.
 No shorts or t-shirts.
 Jackets are required for gentlemen starting at 5 p.m. nightly and all day Sunday.”

 B – Royal House Oyster Bar, 441 Royal Street New Orleans, LA 70130

 Also found in the French Quarter on Royal Street is the Royal House Oyster Bar, opened in 2008.
 While they are famous for their oyster specialties, they also have a superb Chicken and Andouille Gumbo that has received rave reviews from locals and visitors.
 Open for Lunch and Dinner, with reservations recommended.

 C – New Orleans School of Cooking, 524 St Louis St New Orleans, LA 70130